-Applications are available from: Education.transport@bracknell-forest.gov.uk
+Applications are available from: https://selfservice.mybfc.bracknell-forest.gov. uk/w/webpage/request?service=transport_assessment_form_for_special educational_needs

-When choosing school placements, parents need to be mindful that not all students with an EHCP will be eligible for transport.
+When choosing school placements, parents need to be mindful that not all pupils with an EHCP will be eligible for transport.
 Transport assistance is only provided to the nearest school that Bracknell Forest Council has agreed can meet the needs of the student.
-Requests for home to school travel arrangements for children should be discussed with the SEN Team or the Education Transport Team as early as possible.
+Requests for home to school travel arrangements for children should be discussed with the SEN Team and the Education Transport Team as early as possible.